 (9) Each Super66 receipted ticket is to have printed on it a random selection of 6 digits, generated by computer, for each Super66 game entered.

+[Rule 139 inserted in Gazette 4 Oct 2017 p.
+5143-4.]

 Division 2 — Prize pool and prize reserve fund

-140. Australian Lottery Blocs prize pool and prize reserve fund
+140. Lotto Bloc’s prize pool and prize reserve fund

-(1) The Commission must contribute a percentage of all subscriptions received for each Super66 draw to a combined Australian Lottery Blocs prize fund in accordance with the appropriate agreement and the permit for that draw.
+(1) The Commission must contribute a percentage of all subscriptions received for each Super66 draw to a combined Lotto Bloc’s prize fund in accordance with the appropriate agreement and the permit for that draw.

 (2) The total contribution under subrule (1) is to be divided so that —

-(a) not less than 55% of the Commission’s subscriptions go to the Australian Lottery Blocs prize pool; and
+(a) not less than 55% of the Commission’s subscriptions go to the Lotto Bloc’s prize pool; and

 (b) the balance of the contribution goes to the prize reserve fund.

-(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such Super66 draws, as are agreed by the members of the Australian Lottery Blocs.
+(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such Super66 draws, as are agreed by the members of the Lotto Bloc.

+[Rule 140 amended in Gazette 4 Oct 2017 p.
+5145.]

 Division 3 — Super66 draw

 141. Nature of a Super66 draw